AM Infrastructure setup in Azure for Self-Hosted BI¶

 Please note that this is a guideline, and the setup will still need to be verified by your company security board to ensure your company standards and policies have been adhered to.
 IFS takes no responsibility for any data breach for any artifact hosted outside of the IFS domain.

 - The IFS Cloud version should be on or later than the following:

 - 24R1 - All versions

 - An Azure Subscription in the customer tenant

-- A VPN connection between IFS network and customer’s
+- A VPN connection between the IFS network and the customer’s network.

 - Resources within the customer subscription